+Figure 11-2.
+Local Drainages, Stone Corral and Funks Creeks

 Water Quality

-Stone Corral Creek is listed under section 303(d) as an impaired water body for low dissolved oxygen levels (SWRCB 2017).
+Stone Corral Creek is listed under section 303(d) as an impaired water body for low dissolved oxygen levels (SWRCB 2018).
 The creek was originally listed in 2010 and is scheduled to have a Total Maximum Daily Load plan by 2027.
 This designation is based on samples collected at a sampling site located where Stone Corral Creek crosses 4-mile Road.
 This location is downstream of the confluence between Funks and Stone Corral Creeks, at the western edge of the Delevan National Wildlife Refuge.
-The source of the oxygen depletion is listed as unknown (SWRCB 2017) but, given the amount of algae visible in Google Earth photos, nutrient loading from the cattle grazing lands and agricultural fields is a likely source in both watersheds.
+The source of the oxygen depletion is listed as unknown (SWRCB 2018) but, given the amount of algae visible in Google Earth photos, nutrient loading from the cattle grazing lands and agricultural fields is a likely source in both watersheds.
 During fish surveys in 1998 and 1999, CDFW noted that water quality was poor and high in dissolved minerals.
 They reported that the total dissolved solids in the water were so high that it precluded electrofishing as a means of sampling (CDFG 2003).